 There is no official serving size for CBD, so figuring out the best dosage for your desired effects depends on a few factors.
 The first thing to know is that everyone reacts differently to external cannabinoids like CBD.
 Although many products recommend the best CBD oil dosage based on your bodyweight, this doesn’t necessarily work for everyone.

 Some people may be more sensitive than others and would notice positive changes from a lower dose.
-In fact, taking more CBD than you need may actually be less effective.
-This is why starting with a lower dose and working your way up slowly is the best way to pinpoint how much CBD you need to meet your therapeutic goals.
+In fact, there are some who point to the idea that taking more CBD than you need may actually be less effective.
+This is why starting with a lower dose and working up slowly is often a great way to pinpoint how much CBD you need to meet your goals.

-The time of day you take CBD will also impact its efficacy for your specific symptoms.
-A good rule of thumb is to take CBD about one hour before your symptoms typically become noticeable.
-For example, if you want to improve your sleep, take your CBD dose about one hour before bedtime.
-And keep in mind that the effects of a lower dose will last about three hours, while a higher dose will last about six hours.
+The time of day you take CBD will also impact its effects.
+A good rule of thumb is to take CBD about one hour before you want to get the effects.
+For example, for those seeking calmness before going to bed, a person could take a CBD dose about one hour before bedtime.
+And keep in mind that, in general, the effects of a lower dose can last about three hours, while a higher dose can last about six hours.